jomsai/jekyll-now/_posts/2018-8-7-Hello-World.md

 $ sudo hdparm -N /dev/sdb

 The output will incude a fraction of current sector count divided by Max Sector Count.
-The numerator will be less that the Max Sector and we will disable to HPA so that we have the max sectors in our usable drive area.
+The numerator will be less that the Max Sector and that is what we will remedy by making them equal.
+We will disable to HPA so that we have the max sectors in our usable drive area.
 Use the following to calculate how much you can recover by disabling the HPA.

-$ echo $(((numerator - denominator) * 512))
+$ echo $(((denominator- numerator) * 512))

 To make the numerator equivalent to the denominaotr temporarily we run the following replacing <123456789> below with the denominator.
 We do this as a test before the permanent command which includes a p before the sector number.
 You may need to even include the "yes-i-know-what-i-am-doing" option.